Karim-Gomaa/Karim-Gomaa.github.io/_posts/Tutorials/2024-7-25-PowerShell.md

 - $encoding is set to ASCII encoding.
 - $writer is an IO.StreamWriter for writing data to the stream with AutoFlush set to $true. after that the script enters a do loop which continually prompts the remote user with "PS>" and waits for commands, reads incoming data from the stream into the buffer until no more data is available and converts the byte data to a string using ASCII encoding and appends it to **$data**. after that enters the inner loop, if $data is not empty, it attempts to execute the PowerShell command using Invoke-Expression, captures the output or exception into $result and finally clears $data.
 Of course, if there is an exception that is where the catch comes to act.

-Finally Block: finally, loses and disposes of the writer, stream, client, and clears all variables and Forces garbage collection with  `[System.GC]::Collect()`.
+4- Final Block: finally, loses and disposes of the writer, stream, client, and clears all variables and Forces garbage collection with  `[System.GC]::Collect()`.

 ## Conclusion